 Italy’s Best Gelato Shop Is Hidden In This Charming Town

-If you want to find Italy’s Best Gelato Shop you should head to the charming town of Borgo San Lorenzo in Mugello, Tuscany where you will find the gelato master Marco Ottaviano and his quaint gelateria.
+If you want to find Italy’s best gelato shop you should head to the charming town of Borgo San Lorenzo in Mugello, Tuscany where you will find gelato master Marco Ottaviano and his quaint gelateria.
 Come, journey with me to Tuscany for some authentic Italian hospitality and for the best gelato in all the realms.

 Let’s start with the basics, shall we?